Code of Business Conduct and Ethics

 Employees, officers and directors must comply fully with all applicable laws, rules and regulations that govern LGI's business conduct, including, without limitation, antitrust laws, employee health and safety laws, environmental laws and insider trading laws.

 In general, employees, officers and directors who have access to, or knowledge of, material nonpublic information from or about LGI are prohibited from buying, selling or otherwise trading in the stock or other securities of LGI while in possession of such material nonpublic information.
 Such "insider trading" is both unethical and illegal.
 "Material nonpublic" information includes any information, positive or negative, that has not yet been made available or disclosed to the public and that might be of significance to an investor, as part of the total mix of information, in deciding whether to buy or sell stock or other securities.
-For more information on LGI's insider trading policies, you can request a copy of the "LGI Homes, Inc. Insider Trading Policy" from LGI's Chief Administrative Officer or Chief Executive Officer.
+For more information on LGI's insider trading policies, you can request a copy of the "LGI Homes, Inc. Insider Trading Policy" from LGI's General Counsel or Chief Executive Officer.

 Business decisions must be made in the best interest of LGI, not motivated by personal interest or gain.
 Therefore, as a matter of policy, all employees, officers and directors must avoid any actual or perceived conflict of interest.

 A "conflict of interest" occurs when an individual's personal interests interfere or conflict in any way (or even appear to interfere or conflict) with the interests of LGI.
 A conflict of interest situation can arise when an employee, officer or director takes actions or has interests (financial or other) that may make it difficult to perform his or her company work objectively and effectively.
 Conflicts of interest also may arise when an employee, officer or director, or a member of his or her family, receives improper personal benefits as a result of his or her position in LGI, regardless of whether such benefits are received from LGI or a third party.
 Loans to, or guarantees of obligations of, employees, officers and directors and their respective family members are of special concern.
-The employment of family members or other relatives of directors and officers shall be approved by our Chief Executive Officer, the Compliance Officer (if not our Chief Executive Officer) and our Board of Directors; the employment of family members of employees other than officers and directors must be approved by our Chief Executive Officer.
+The employment of family members or other relatives of directors and officers shall be approved by our Chief Executive Officer, the Compliance Officer (if not our Chief Executive Officer) and our Board of Directors; the employment of family members of employees other than officers and directors must be approved by our Chief Executive Officer or Chief Financial Officer.

 Employees, officers and directors are prohibited from: (a) taking for themselves personally, opportunities that properly belong to LGI or are discovered through the use of corporate property, information or position; (b) using corporate property, information or position for personal gain; and © competing with LGI.
 Employees, officers and directors owe a duty to LGI to advance its legitimate interests when the opportunity to do so arises.